cgrates/cgrates/docs/ips.rst

     Enables/disables the IPs component.
 Values: <true|false>

 store_interval
-    How often to dump allocations to dataDB.
+    How often to dump allocations to DB.
 Values: <""|duration>

-    - `"-1"`: Always sync IPs from cache and dataDB in real-time
+    - `"-1"`: Always sync IPs from cache and DB in real-time
     - `""`: Disabled
-    - Valid duration (e.g., "10s", "1h", "15m"): Updates IPs from dataDB with cached version at specified intervals
+    - Valid duration (e.g., "10s", "1h", "15m"): Updates IPs from DB with cached version at specified intervals

 indexed_selects
     Enable profile matching exclusively on indexes for better performance.
 Values: <true|false>